cmeraki/vit.triton/posts/PART2.md

     tl.store(output_data_ptr, result, mask=(output_row_mask & output_col_mask))
 ```

 Similar to CUDA, we get the current index of the block.
-But keep in mind, unlike CUDA where we process a single element of the output matrix, we are processing a single block (which is a 2D arrangement of a few elements). `tl.program_id` function helps us in getting the index position in every axes.
+But keep in mind, unlike CUDA where we process a single element of the output matrix, we are processing a single block (which is a 2D arrangement of a few elements). `tl.program_id` function helps us in getting the index position in every axis.

-1. `batch_idx` gets us the ouput matrix in the batch
+1. `batch_idx` gets us the output matrix in the batch
 2. `row_idx` gets us the block number along the rows.
 Remember, this is not equal to the row number as in CUDA
 3. `col_idx` gets us the block number along the columns.
 Remember, this is not equal to the column number as in CUDA

 Once we have all these 3 numbers, what we need to do is create a 2D representation of the data we want to load for computation.
 We have to take some dummy numbers to understand what is happening here.
 Assume that `B = 1`, `N = 16`, and `D_out = 12`.
-Our block size in both column and row dimension are 4 (i.e. `BLOCK_SIZE_ROW` and `BLOCK_SIZE_COL` is 4).
+Our block size in both column and row dimensions is 4 (i.e. `BLOCK_SIZE_ROW` and `BLOCK_SIZE_COL` is 4).
 So each block will be a 2D matrix of dimension (4 x 4).

 Based on this